badrex/emojeez/README.md

 </font>

 ## 🫶🏼 Contributions

 If you would like to contribute to Emojeez 💎, I warmly welcome your contribution 😊 Start by forking the repository and then propose your changes through a pull request.
 Contributions of all kinds are welcome, from new features and bug fixes to development of test cases.
 Your input will be highly valued ⭐

 ## 🤙🏼 Get in Touch!

+Try out Emojeez 💎 in your language and let me know how you like it 😊

 Developed with 💚 by [Badr Alabsi](https://badrex.github.io/) 👨🏻‍💻